What is Company Car Tax?

 Company car tax is payable if you are given a company vehicle by your employer and it is classed by HMRC as a company benefit or BIK (benefit in kind).

-Understanding the amount of tax you will pay if you are a given a company car benefit is important.
+Understanding how company car tax is calculated and the amount of tax you will pay if you are given a company car benefit is important.

 What is classed as a company car?